-Furthermore, given maps $A\rightarrow A''$ and $A' \rightarrow A''$ in $\cNoet $ which induce surjections on $\pi_0$, the functor $\mathfrak{D}$ takes the associated pullback diagram to a pushout square of differential graded Lie algebras. \end{theorem} The deduction of \Cref{LP} from \Cref{antiLiecomm} is explained in Sections $6$ and $7$ of the survey paper \cite{LurieICM}, or, using the language of deformation theories, in \cite[Theorem 1.3.12]{lurie2011derivedX}.
+Furthermore, given maps $A\rightarrow A''$ and $A' \rightarrow A''$ in $\cNoet $ which induce surjections on $\pi_0$, \mbox{$\mathfrak{D}$ takes} the associated pullback square to a pushout square of differential graded Lie algebras. \end{theorem} The deduction of \Cref{LP} from \Cref{antiLiecomm} is explained in Sections $6$ and $7$ of the survey paper \cite{LurieICM}, or, using the language of deformation theories, in \cite[Theorem 1.3.12]{lurie2011derivedX}.
 The main ``formal'' contribution of this paper is a new method for proving results like \Cref{antiLiecomm} for $\infty$-categories of algebras more general than $\clg_k^{\aug}$ with $\chara(k)=0$.
-We will prove the relevant equivalence using Lurie's higher categorical version of the Barr-Beck comonadicity theorem (cf. Theorem 4.7.3.5 in \cite{lurie2014higher}), which we shall briefly recall for the reader's convenience: \begin{theorem}[Barr-Beck-Lurie] The adjunction $F:\mathcal{C} \ \ \pile{ \xrightarrow{\ \ \ \ \ } \\ \xleftarrow[\ \ \ \ \ ]{} }\ \ \mathcal{D}:G$ is comonadic if and only if the following conditions hold true: \begin{enumerate} \item The functor $F$ is conservative, i.e.\ a morphism $f$ in $\mathcal{C}$ is an equivalence if and only if $F(f)$ is an equivalence. \item Given an $F$-split cosimplicial object $X^\bullet$ in $\mathcal{C}$ (cf. \cite[Section 4.7.2]{lurie2014higher}), the diagram $X^\bullet$ admits a limit in $\mathcal{C}$, which is preserved by $F$. \end{enumerate} \end{theorem}
+We will prove the relevant equivalence using Lurie's higher categorical version of the Barr--Beck comonadicity theorem (cf. Theorem 4.7.3.5 in \cite{lurie2014higher}), which we shall briefly recall for the reader's convenience: \begin{theorem}[Barr--Beck--Lurie] The adjunction $F:\mathcal{C} \rightleftarrows \mathcal{D}:G$ is comonadic if and only if the following conditions hold true: \begin{enumerate} \item the functor $F$ is conservative, i.e.\ a morphism $f$ in $\mathcal{C}$ is an equivalence if and only if $F(f)$ is an equivalence; \item given an $F$-split cosimplicial object $X^\bullet$ in $\mathcal{C}$ (cf.\ \cite[Section 4.7.2]{lurie2014higher}), the diagram $X^\bullet$ admits a limit in $\mathcal{C}$, which is preserved by $F$. \end{enumerate} \end{theorem}

-The Barr-Beck-Lurie theorem is a powerful tool in higher category theory which, just like its classical counterpart, has been used to establish various descent equivalences by checking certain convergence results.
-We give an instructive example \mbox{(cf. \cite[Sec.
+The Barr--Beck--Lurie theorem is a powerful tool in higher category theory which, just like its classical counterpart, has been used to establish various descent equivalences by checking certain convergence results.
+We give an instructive example \mbox{(cf.\ \cite[Sec.
 3]{MGaloisgroups}):} \begin{example}[Nilpotent descent] Fix a field $k$ and consider the algebra object $k[\epsilon]/\epsilon^2$, equipped with the obvious augmentation map to $k$.
 We claim that the natural functor

 is comonadic.
 To see this, we need to check that the functor $ k \otimes_{k[\epsilon]/\epsilon^2} (-)$ is (1) conservative and (2) commutes with totalisations of cosimplicial objects in $\mod_{k[\epsilon]/\epsilon^2}$ which become split after applying $k \otimes_{k[\epsilon]/\epsilon^2} (-)$.
 Both of these facts follow easily from the fibre sequence of $k[\epsilon]/\epsilon^2$-modules